p1nkun1c0rns/awesomeness/README.md

 - [gns3](https://www.gns3.com) - multivendor network emulation software, open-source.
 - [eve-ng](https://www.eve-ng.net/) - EVE-NG PRO is the first clientless multivendor network emulation software.
 - [frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
+- [hosts](https://github.com/xwmx/hosts) – A CLI for managing /etc/hosts entries
+- [hurl](https://hurl.dev/) – A CLI for running HTTP requests defined in a plain text format.
+Can do asserts on the result,including xpath, jsonpath.

 ## Talks